No booking fees on the app

 Leeds to Nottingham train travel guide

-The train journey from Leeds to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leeds, you can get to Nottingham in just 1h 38m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Leeds to Nottingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Leeds, you can reach Nottingham in just 1h 43m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking